 If you have a guinea pig or cavy as a pet, congratulations!
 They are one of the sweetest and gentlest pets you can have of the rodent variety.
 They also respond well to human contact and handling.
-You’re probably curious about if he can have people food like spinach.
+You’re probably curious about if they can have food like spinach.
 The short answer is yes guinea pigs can eat spinach.

-The fascinating thing about guinea pigs, in general, is how alike they are with people.
-We both have similar nutritional requirements.
-We both must have foods and beverages with a high vitamin C content.
-The reason is that neither of us can synthesize it within our bodies.
+The fascinating thing about guinea pigs, in general, is how alike they are with people when it comes to vitamin C. We both must have foods with vitamin C. The reason is that neither of us can synthesize it within our bodies.
 Therefore, we have to get it from our diet.

 Safety of Spinach for Guinea Pigs

 You probably know that there are some foods which people can eat but are poisonous for pets.
 Chocolate and dogs are a well-known example.
 Unfortunately, that fact doesn’t keep pups from liking the taste of spinach.
 They will readily take it if you offer some to your cavy.
 The question of safety is a double-edged sword when it comes to these greens and guinea pigs.

 Let’s first state that spinach isn’t toxic outright.
 It isn’t harmful if your pet eats some.
 Instead, the quandary involves the amount that you give them.
 It turns out that this green, like other foods like blackberries, sweet potatoes, and beets, has high amounts of oxalates or oxalic acid in them.
 It becomes a problem when these compounds combine with minerals like calcium.